Icinga/icingaweb2/CONTRIBUTING.md

 Icinga Web 2 is written in PHP and JavaScript.

-In order to develop Icinga Web 2 please use the [development Vagrant box](https://github.com/Icinga/icingaweb2/blob/master/doc/99-Vagrant.md).
+In order to develop Icinga Web 2 please install it locally.
-You can edit the source code in your local git repository and review changes live from the Vagrant environment.
+You can edit the source code in your local git repository and review changes live from the local environment.

 ## <a id="contributing-patches-documentation"></a> Documentation Patches